 Websites

-We build clean, quick loading, easy to navigate web sites that are viewable by any web browser.
+I pride myself on building clean, quick loading, easy to navigate web sites that are viewable by any web browser.
 Ease of maintenance is another important goal, minimizing long term financial and personnel commitments.
-Search engine ranking is something we excel at.
+Search engine ranking is something I excel at.
 Interactive applications are programmed to be secure.
-Then there is the robust tool kit we've created for quickly building websites.
+Then there is my robust tool kit for quickly building websites.
 Domain name registration and/or site hosting can be arranged.

-Below are some of our projects, in reverse chronological order.
+Below are some of my projects, in reverse chronological order.

 6/15 Green Community Garden